-As an organisation, we are signed up to the Climate Charter, a set of principles to guide humanitarian organisations to respond to the climate and environmental crises.
-The charter sets out six specific and measurable targets for organisations to develop action plans to outline how they plan to meet those targets.
+As an organisation, we are signed up to the Climate Charter, a set of principles which guide humanitarian organisations in how to respond to the climate and environmental crises.
+The charter sets out six specific and measurable targets for organisations to develop action plans and outline how they plan to meet those targets.

 As an organisation we are also committed to:

-- Reporting back on our own environmental impact, with our senior management taking responsibility that our environmental policies are implemented
+- Reporting back on our own environmental impact, with our senior management taking responsibility for our environmental policies being implemented.

-- Reporting our carbon emissions data to to the board and staff every year
+- Reporting our carbon emissions data to to our board and staff every year.

-- Favouring more environmentally friendly and efficient products wherever possible in the office, events and other Tearfund organised activities
+- Favouring more environmentally friendly and efficient products wherever possible in the office, at events and other Tearfund organised activities.

-- Reducing, reusing and recycling as far as much as possible to limit the amount of waste we generate
+- Reducing, reusing and recycling as much as possible to limit the amount of waste we generate.

-- Not investing or dealing with companies or organisations whose activities significantly conflict with our own environmental policy
+- Not investing in or dealing with companies or organisations whose activities significantly conflict with our own environmental policy.